 In the simple knapsack problem, there is a single container (a knapsack).
-The items have values as well as sizes, and the goal is to pack a set of items that has maximum total value.
+The items have values as well as sizes, and the goal is to pack a subset of the items that has maximum total value.

 For the special case in which value is equal to size, the goal is to maximize the total size of the packed items.

 There are also more general versions of the knapsack problem.
 Here are a couple of examples:

 Multiple knapsack problems, in which there are multiple knapsacks, and the goal is to maximize the total value of the packed items in all knapsacks.